openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/project_structure.md

 ![NPU compilation pipeline](images/compilation_flow.png)

 Regardless of the device version, the compilation flow has the same appearance at the dialect level.
 These dialects represent different levels of detail.
 The IR is lowered from high level abstractions to more detailed representation step-by-step during compilation.
 The compilation pipeline consists of the "atomic“ passes.
-Each pass in compilation pipeline must represent one single transformation to reach one specific goal (either IR adaptation or IR optimization)..
+Each pass in compilation pipeline must represent one single transformation to reach one specific goal (either IR adaptation or IR optimization).
+More information is available from the [Compiler HLD](https://docs.intel.com/documents/MovidiusExternal/vpu27/Common/SW/HLD/external/VPUX_NN_Compiler.html) or the [presentation](https://videoportal.intel.com/media/0_dnxf87in).

 It is also necessary to describe the dependence of dialects from an architectural point of view: